grig23/primetime.en/help/release-notes/home.md

 Welcome to the Adobe Primetime Release Notes.
 The documents listed in the left navigation provide release-specific information, system requirements, limitations, fixed issues, and known issues.

-## Enhancements and fixes in PTAI 21.8.1

-The release includes support for DASH Live/Linear streams.

-For other fixes and details, see [Ad Insertion Release Notes](/help/release-notes/ptai-21x-release-notes.md)

-## Enhancements and fixes in TVSDK 3.13 iOS

-The release introduces support for DEMUXED 'HLS/CMAF' (preroll, midroll, and postroll) ads for LIVE, VOD, and FER streams.

-For other fixes and details, see [TVSDK for iOS Release Notes](../release-notes/tvsdk-3x-ios.md)

 ## Fixes in TVSDK 3.14 Android

 This release provides fix to an issue where application crashes when [!UICONTROL CDATA] node is empty for any of the [!UICONTROL ClickTracking], [!UICONTROL CustomClick] or [!UICONTROL CompanionClickTracking] elements in [!UICONTROL VAST] response.

 Check out the [TVSDK for Android Release Notes](../release-notes/tvsdk-3x-android.md) for more information.

+## Enhancements and fixes in PTAI 21.10.1

+The release is focused on the consolidation of servers, removing non-production and non-useful servers.

+For other fixes and details, see [Ad Insertion Release Notes](/help/release-notes/ptai-21x-release-notes.md).

+## Enhancements and fixes in TVSDK 3.13 iOS

+The release introduces support for DEMUXED 'HLS/CMAF' (preroll, midroll, and postroll) ads for LIVE, VOD, and FER streams.

+For other fixes and details, see [TVSDK for iOS Release Notes](../release-notes/tvsdk-3x-ios.md).

 ## See also